 In addition to designing the face of web pages, AI builds the image of a brand.
 Artificial intelligence tools like Tailor Brands can gather data from around the web to design customised logos in seconds, requiring from the user nothing but their business’s name and a quick description of their company or industry.
 In this sense, AI has made brand design more accessible for emerging entrepreneurs with small budgets and little to no design experience.

 Designers working with AI can create designs faster and more cheaply.
 Artificial intelligence tools can analyse vast amounts of data within minutes and suggest designs accordingly.
 Airbnb is already taking advantage of this function, feeding wireframe sketches to AI machines which, in turn, can generate complete images.
 This capability can be used to create several different prototype designs that can then be A/B tested with users.

 AI automates tedious tasks

 AI saves designers time by automating mundane tasks, allowing designers to instead focus on higher-level work.
 Rather than designing banners and product labels in multiple languages, for instance, designers can outsource the work to AI.
 The designers, in turn, can approve or reject the suggested graphics, saving them enormous amounts of time.

 AI builds 3D graphics

 Artificial intelligence not only designs two-dimensional graphics like web pages and branding materials, but it also builds three-dimensional graphics.
 AI is being used to build three-dimensional architectural models, facilitating the work of architects by enabling them to create a detailed, lifelike blueprint of their building plan.
 AI is also being used to build worlds for virtual reality, artificial reality, and mixed reality.
-Artificial intelligence tools not only design the graphics for these worlds, but they also react intelligently to user interaction and behavior.
+Artificial intelligence tools not only design the graphics for these worlds, but they also react intelligently to user interaction and behaviour.